anetczuk/cpp-memory-performance/doc/README.md

 ## Experimets

 Each experiment consists of following benchmarks:
-- measuring access times of C array om single thread,
+- measuring access times of raw array (C-styled) on single thread,
 - single threaded access to std::vector,
 - multi-threaded access to std::vector,
 - multi-processed access to std::vector,